I think we’ve all just about had enough of Black Friday deals now. I’d be failing in my duty not to mention this one though.

 (If you would prefer Air France-KLM Flying Blue miles and status points, you can also book these fares via the Air France website here where they will come with an Air France flight number.)

 A weekend stay is required, best availability is February and March 2020.
-EDIT: Comments suggest you need to fly on a Monday or Thursday each way to see this price.

 For example (click to enlarge):